EquinoxOpenLibraryInitiative/evg-api-explorer/README.md

 Note that these CORS settings may be more permissive than you would care to have in production.

-A future version of the explorer may provide proxy so that CORS considerations don't apply.
+A future version of the explorer may provide a proxy so that CORS considerations don't apply.

 ## Developing